 - Odd Friendship: With Brian & Greg.

-- Stubborn Mule: They switched out of the llama Detour after their llamas refused to move and kept spitting on them.
+- Stubborn Mule: They switched out of the llama Detour in leg 1 after their llamas refused to move and kept spitting on them.

 Lynn: I swear to god we got the gay llama, it was very bitchy.